Azametzin/100-days-of-code/log.md

 ### Day 15: Monday, January 29, 2018

 I stayed focused on the FCC project.
 Trying to solve strange behavior in the app.

+### Day 16: Tuesday, January 30, 2018

+Still struggling, but almost finishing the project.
+Feeling good about the process.